Coleman bizarrely claims Hatters had two goalkeepers during 2-0 victory

-The Stanley chief felt the hosts were denied a clear cut penalty and a number of other free kicks from Town players using, what he felt, was their hands to block shots from the home team testing visiting stopper Marek Stech.
+The Stanley chief felt the hosts were denied a clear cut penalty and a host of other free kicks from Town players using, what he felt, was their hands to block shots from the home team testing visiting stopper Marek Stech.

 He said: “Unfortunately we lost the game in one half an hour spell in the first half.

 “We started the game really well, pinned them back, should have had a penalty, but I think there must be a rule that I’m not aware of that Accrington can’t receive penalties, because we haven’t had one this season.

 “I’ve seen Mansfield have about six or seven, I’ve seen Luton have four or five, we’ve had three given against us and not one for us and we must have had 15 clear shouts for them this season.